pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     docker-compose -v
     docker-compose version 1.18.0, build 8dd22a9

-If your domain is set up correctly, the following command should yield the fully qualified domain name of the machine you intend to use as a central Pryv Register server:
+If your domain is set up correctly, the following command should yield the hostname of the machine you intend to use as a central Pryv Register server:

     dig NS +trace ${DOMAIN}